tnichols217/notes/APArt/Piece Descriptions.md

 ### Materials

 1. THE EYE OF THE KIT: Blender 3D, subserf workflow for general forms, linked geometry for optimization
-2. Procedural deformation and textures for details on screws, cymbals, and legs. cycles render engine
+2. Blender 3D—Procedural deformation and textures for details on screws, cymbals, legs. cycles renderer

 ### Processes